- How will I benefit from being listed in Google Shopping?

 - Add the following custom field to your store catalog:

 - How do I set my store name in Google Shopping?

-To change the way your store name is displayed in Google Shopping results, you must set it in your Google Merchant Center dashboard on the General Settings page
+To change the way your store name is displayed in Google Shopping results, you must set it in your Google Merchant Center dashboard on the Business Information page.

 - Why doesn't Google Shopping show all my results?

 When you search in Google Shopping by your store name, you may or may not see all your products in the search results.